biohackathon-japan/bh24-everything-about-workflow-and-container/paper/paper.md

 This paper reports what we did during the DBCLS BioHackathon 2024.

-# Outcomes in the DBCLS BioHackathon 2024

-This document use Markdown and you can look at [this tutorial](https://www.markdowntutorial.com/).

-## Cooperation with other groups
+# Cooperation with other groups

 - share snakemake 8 tips about configuration, manabu's blog
   - configuration: https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html